sva-dsi/2017-fall-course/syllabus.md

 How can you use data visualization to innovate with integrity and intelligence in our contemporary world?
 There are many online venues and platforms for editorializing and delivering your message, which will you choose?
 This process might involve some code and custom building, but also concise research into your audience, and what guides viewers to a greater understanding of the topics you are treating.

-We'll talk about ways you can publish your work, and practice a few different methods of distributing narrative, we'll also feature a guest talk from Daniel Goddemeyer.
+We'll talk about ways you can publish your work, and practice a few different methods of distributing narrative, we'll also feature a guest talk from Caroline Sinders.

 ![Ramadan Tweets](https://raw.githubusercontent.com/auremoser/web-coding/master/_imgs/ramadan.gif)